JohnathanMarkSmith/NoMySQL/README.md

-### NoMySQL
+###  Spring's Java Configuration (JavaConfig) style with Maven, JUnit, Log4J, Hibernate and HyperSQL (hsqldb)

 The days of using MySQL, DB2, PostgreSQL etc for development is over..
 I don't know why any programmer would be developing using them..

 Every deveroper should be running some in memory database like HSQLDB as part of the project for development and testing then move the a full size database for unit testing, staging and production.

-This is a sample Spring Project to show how to use JavaConfig and HSQLDB.
+This is a sample Spring Project to show how to use Spring's Java Configuration (JavaConfig) style with Maven, JUnit, Log4J, Hibernate and HyperSQL (hsqldb).

 This example also will show how to use @PropertySource for reading properties and using the Environment Object to add properties to your objects.

-### How to use Spring JavaConfig and not XML files for configuation
+### How to use Spring's Java Configuration (JavaConfig) style and not XML files for configuation

-Consider replacing Spring XML configuration with JavaConfig
+Consider replacing Spring XML configuration with Spring's Java Configuration (JavaConfig) style is the right way to go right now.

-Using Spring XML configuration is so 2000’s the time has come to push the XML away and look at JavaConfig.
+Using Spring XML configuration is so 2000’s the time has come to push the XML away and look at Spring's Java Configuration (JavaConfig) style.

 Here is the main code to my sample project

-	public class Main
-    {

-        private static final Logger LOGGER = getLogger(Main.class);

 	 public static void main(String[] args)
         {
-            // in this setup, both the main(String[]) method and the JUnit method both specify that ApplicationContext context = new AnnotationConfigApplicationContext( DatabaseConfiguration.class );
+            /**
+             *
+             * This is going to setup the database configuration in the applicationContext
+             * you can see that I am using the new Spring's Java Configuration style and not some OLD XML file *
+             */
+            ApplicationContext context = new AnnotationConfigApplicationContext(DatabaseConfiguration.class);

             MessageService mService = context.getBean(MessageService.class);

             /**
-             *   Saving Message to database
+             *
+             *   This is going to create a message object and set the message to "Hello World" then pass the object to t
+             *   the service layer for inserting into the database *
              */
             Message message = new Message();
             message.setMessage("Hello World");